Aipcecodes/codes/README.md

 *Codes_full.csv should not be used.
 Please refer to the user guide below*

-Each ethical code is stored in the database under a Markdown format (read here the main principles).
+Each ethical code is stored in the database under a Markdown format.
+Documentation: https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

 Before updating a code, please update the file in the Github repository.
 There, you'll be able to visualize how it looks.